CharnelMouse/duel52/README.md

   - Empower [to implement]
   - Action
     - Gain 1 action [implemented]
-    - This card has a maximum of 2 attacks this turn [to implement]
+    - This card has a maximum of 2 attacks this turn [implemented]

 Future extensions: